rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 9: The Site Model panel.</figcaption>
 </figure>

 The Mk model is equivalent to the Jukes-Cantor model for molecular sequence evolution.
 It can be applied to discrete characters with any given number of states and assumes that transitions between all states within a given partition occur at the same rate.
-The "v" indicates that we will add the correction for ascertainment bias, which we already specified when we loaded the data into Beauti (see above).
+The "v" indicates that we will add the correction for ascertainment bias, which we already specified when we loaded the data into BEAUti (see above).

 ## The Clock Model panel